Management Response

 Responsible Deadline Status Comments

 Train 15 UN & CSO staff: Ivory Coast, Liberia, Sierra Leone, Guinea, WARO on protection issues in humanitarian situations; and on "engendering" humanitarian clusters.
-SRO 2013/12 Ongoing DRF 5.1
+SRO 2013/12 Completed DRF 5.1

 Train & accompany government officials in Burkina, Niger, Guinea Bissau for the adoption of GRB/GELD approach.
-SRO 2013/12 Ongoing DRF 5.2
+SRO 2013/12 Completed DRF 5.2

 Recommendation: WARO staff should be enabled to focus more effectively on their technical role.
 SRO staff have been required to perform management functions.
 To optimise roles and resources, SRO tasks should be to back up COs with an enhanced support system (including regular visits, monitoring tools, technical backstopping and follow up) and provide advisory technical assistance to COs for gender planning and budgeting mainstreaming, leveraging, and resource mobilization.